AndradeTC86/ebac-store-automation/README.md

 # Automation Test Components with Cypress

-This is the repository for automation of web projects, developed to work with Cypress.
+This is the repository for automation of Web and API projects, developed to work with Cypress.

 ## Table of Contents